ohtuprojekti-kokoushuone/kokoushuoneiden-varaaminen/documentation/instructions.md

 ## Production

-Production version of the app is running on https://reservator.ubikampus.net
+Production version of the app is [here](https://reservator.ubikampus.net).

 ### Setting up the production environment